-It’s nice to think every build vs buy decision will be based on a thorough, objective comparison of the two options.
+It’s nice to think every build vs buy software decision will be based on a thorough, objective comparison of the two options.
 But many companies have strong cultural or political biases that favor one option or the other.
 In those cases, the details of CDP requirements are less important than the impressions that powerful decision-makers have of the scope of the project.
 This is where definitions become important.
 IT departments that see the CDP as a simple project are likely to insist that they build it themselves, while those same departments might eagerly purchase a system if they see building it as a major drain on their resources.

 One way to clarify the scope of the CDP is to define the full set of capabilities needed to deliver a functional system.
 This list starts with capturing data from source systems and ends with distributing data to systems that use it.
 Each capability is a major application that relates to an existing software category.
 So, a company proposing to build its own CDP is really proposing to create its own version of many major systems – an undertaking that few would really accept if given the simpler alternative of buying one package that combines them all.

 The calculation changes considerably if a company already has some of the CDP components in place.
 An existing data lake would already include data capture, pipeline, and database capabilities.
 Existing customer systems might have data quality, identity resolution, and master data management features.
 Data science and business analytics teams may have heavy investments in analytics, segmentation, and reporting tools.
 And a substantial customer journey orchestration backbone may already be in place to share data and processes across systems.